Zscoob/401Readings/stacks-and-queues.md

   - This is done with an O(1) operation in time because it doesnt matter how many other items are in the queue.
   - you are always removing the "front" node of the queue.

-  -good practice dictates you check isEmpty before conducting dequeue to avoid any exceptions being raised.
+  - good practice dictates you check isEmpty before conducting dequeue to avoid any exceptions being raised.
     - you can also wrap the call in a try/catch block

   - Walkthrough for removing a Node from a queue is as follows: